Skip Navigation

 Click here for a printable PDF version: Elementary School Supply List

-***Please make sure to label items. ***
+***Please make sure to label larger items. ***

 ***Locker decorations may only be magnetic.
 No stickers please.***